 DOCUMENT ID OP-SN-PR-06

 DOCUMENT OWNER St Nicholas Executive Manager- Quality Assurance

 APPROVAL DATE 2015

 APPROVED BY St Nicholas Executive Director

 LAST REVIEW DATE May 2022

 NEXT REVIEW DATE March 2023

-INDIVIDUAL PROCEDURES INCLUDED: 6.1 Provision of Child Safe Environment 6.2 Nursery Furniture and Equipment Safety (Early Education) 6.3 Incident, Injury, Trauma and Illness 6.4 Notification of a serious incident or death of a child 6.5 Administration of First aid 6.6 Immunisations 6.7 Administration of Medication 6.8 Dealing with Medical Conditions in Children 6.9 Dental Health 6.10 Sudden Unexpected Death in Infancy (SUDI) risk reduction and Rest/Quiet and Sleep Time 6.11 Water Safety 6.12 Children's clothing 6.13 Smoking and Alcohol 6.14 Sun Protection 6.15 Infection Control 6.16 Risk Assessment Procedure 6.17 Supervision of Children 6.18 Safe Handling & Disposal of Needles & Syringes
+INDIVIDUAL 6.1 Provision of Child Safe Environment

+PROCEDURES 6.2 Nursery Furniture and Equipment Safety (Early Education)

+INCLUDED: 6.3 Incident, Injury, Trauma and Illness

+6.4 Notification of a serious incident or death of a child

+6.5 Administration of First aid

+6.6 Immunisations

+6.7 Administration of Medication

+6.8 Dealing with Medical Conditions in Children

+6:9 Dental Health

+6.10 Sudden Unexpected Death in Infancy (SUDI) risk reduction and Rest/Quiet

+and Sleep Time

+6.11 Water Safety

+6.12 Children's clothing

+6.13 Smoking and Alcohol

+6.14 Sun Protection

+6.15 Infection Control

+6.16 Risk Assessment Procedure

+6.17 Supervision of Children

+6.18 Safe Handling & Disposal of Needles & Syringes

+Please note: Procedures highlighted in yellow have been superseded by updated procedures from the 13/3/25.
+The updated procedures are available on the St Nicholas website.
+Please note: Procedures highlighted in green have been superseded by updated procedures from the 29/4/25.
+The updated procedures are available on the St Nicholas website.

-OTHER DOCUMENTS/ LEGISLATION TO BE REFERENCED: Health and Wellbeing Policy Treatment of Medical Conditions Policy Authorisations Policy Infection Control Policy Supervision of Children Policy
+OTHER DOCUMENTS/ Health and Wellbeing Policy